 How do I know this?
 I used to go and help my grandmother who lived in that apartment and I have seen several times how ambulance has dragged away young people who have missed an arm, sometimes some other parts also.
 The worst case was when I found a corpse that looked like an explosion victim in the laundry room.
 His guts were spattered all around the room and his left arm was sitting on top of the washing machine.

 Before her death my grandmother told that she knows what’s behind these incidents.
-After the 2nd world war there was a shortage of apartments and one war veteran who had lost his left arm was given a rudimentary room in the basement for no cost if he would help people to do laundry and help the janitor.
-He did, but eventually someone insulted him way or another.
+After the second World War, there was a shortage of apartments, and one war veteran who had lost his left arm was given a rudimentary room in the basement for no cost if he would help people to do laundry and help the janitor.
+He did, but eventually someone insulted him one way or another.
 The veteran killed that youngster and himself.
 Ever since his spirit has been there, harshly punishing those who fail to follow the rules of his home.
 After telling this she told me that I should never ever return to the apartment as I knew too much.